-- 4.225 Take aways are now an established characteristic of most town centres and they offer a valued service to shoppers, residents and pub-goers.
-However take away uses can also result in increased litter, noise (particularly at night) and on-street parking.
-When considering the impacts of take away proposals under the criteria set out in this policy, the Council will therefore pay particular attention to the adequacy of on-street provision for the disposal of litter (and may require the provision of facilities made necessary by the proposed use), the potential for noise and disturbance to impact upon neighbouring occupiers (both from the proposed use on its own and from any cumulative impact associated with other nearby uses) and the potential for short-term parking activity to impact upon highway safety. - 4.226 The Station Road neighbourhood parades and the non-designated shopping frontages of Harrow town centre and Wealdstone district centre provide opportunities for genuine diversification to become hubs for local business, services and the community, without undermining the core retail and other principal functions that are protected by the primary and secondary frontages.
-Potentially positive uses (43) of premises include medical and dental surgeries, veterinary surgeries, showrooms, solicitors' offices and community centres.
-Proposals for ground floor uses within these frontages will also have to ensure they do not adversely impact on the amenity of neighbouring occupiers or lead to highway safety issues.
-As with secondary frontages, where the proposed use may not require an engaging frontage for shoppers, provision of a window display will still be required. - 4.227 The approach to high levels of retail vacancies within secondary frontages follows that for primary frontages outlined in Policy AAP17.
+- 4.146 The broader mix of permitted activities within secondary frontages may include some uses that, although appropriate within a town centre, do not create an engaging frontage for shoppers.
+In such instances the provision of a window display can help to create interest and variety. - 4.147 Office and residential use of floors above ground floor premises is a strong characteristic of both Harrow and Wealdstone town centres and a part of what makes them vibrant and secure places even after the shops have closed.
+It will therefore remain important to balance any impacts associated with ground floor uses with the preservation of a viable living or workable environment for neighbouring occupants. - 4.148 Take aways are now an established characteristic of most town centres and they offer a valued service to shoppers (when they are open during the day), residents and pub-goers.
+However take away uses can also result in increased litter, noise (particularly at night) and on-street parking requiring careful consideration of these issues when such uses are proposed. - 4.149 The Station Road neighbourhood parades and the non-designated shopping frontages of Harrow town centre and Wealdstone district centre provide opportunities for genuine diversification to become hubs for local business, services and the community, without undermining the core retail and other principal functions that are protected by the primary and secondary frontages. - 4.150 The approach to high levels of retail vacancies within secondary frontages follows that for primary frontages outlined in Policy AAP17.
 However, given the higher portion of non-retail uses already provided for within the secondary frontage, a higher vacancy threshold is appropriate but balanced by a shorter period of unit vacancy and active marketing.
 It is hoped that this approach will assist in stabilising retail decline in the secondary frontage and prevent this from adversely impacting upon the vitality of the primary shopping frontage.
-Temporary permission should be granted for three to five years depending on the level of investment being expended to enable the temporary use.